Tax deductibility of interest on an investment loan

 Disappearing investment

-Where borrowed money ceases to be used for income-earning purposes because the source of income is gone, interest paid on the borrowed money may continue to be deductible.⁴ For example, with respect to the sale of an investment where the fair market value of the investment has dropped below the adjusted cost base and the proceeds are used to pay down the associated debt, interest may continue to be deductible on the remaining debt despite the asset being disposed of.
+If borrowed money stops being used for income-earning purposes because the source of income is gone, interest paid on the borrowed money may continue to be deductible.⁴ For example, with respect to the sale of an investment, if the fair market value of the investment has dropped below the adjusted cost base and the proceeds are used to pay down the associated debt, interest may continue to be deductible on the remaining debt despite the asset being disposed of.

 Tracing funds